 1. Participation in the Indian River County Purchasing Card Program is a convenience that carries responsibilities along with it.
 Although the card is issued in a cardholder's name, it is County property and should be used with good judgement.
-Improper use of the card can be considered misappropriation of County funds which may result in disciplinary action, up to and including termination.
+Improper use of the card can be considered misappropriation of

+County funds which may result in disciplinary action, up to and including termination.
 Cardholders are expected to comply with internal control procedures in order to protect County assets.
 This includes keeping receipts, providing the receipts to Finance within three business days, resolving discrepancies and following proper card security measures.

 - 2. The Department Purchasing Card Representatives and Department Heads should notify the Purchasing Card Administrator if a cardholder abuses the program or violates the procedures. - 3.
 The Purchasing Card Administrator will conduct operational and compliance audits to determine if the program is being abused or procedures are being violated. - 4.
 Misuse of the Purchasing Card may result in disciplinary or other appropriate action.
 Repeated misuse and violations will result in revocation of Purchasing Card privileges and may result in termination of employment for cause. - 5.
 Abuse, misuse, and violations include, but are not necessarily limited to the following: - a.
-Purchase(s) made exceeding single item or monthly purchase limit. - b.
-Use of card for unauthorized or prohibited items/services (See 9.3.B.5). - c.
-Multiple transactions to circumvent Purchasing procedures. - d.
-Failure to provide proper documentation, receipts, invoices, etc. within five business days. - e.
-Purchase of Capital Outlay items. - f.
-Purchase from vendors which create a conflict of interest. - g.
-Personal charges. - h.
-Allowing another person to use the card. - i.
+Use of card for unauthorized or prohibited items/services (See 9.3.B.5). - b.
+Multiple transactions to circumvent Purchasing procedures. - c.
+Failure to provide proper documentation, receipts, invoices, etc. within five business days. - d.
+Purchase of Capital Outlay items. - e.
+Purchase from vendors which create a conflict of interest. - f.
+Personal charges. - g.
+Allowing another person to use the card. - h.
 Failure to report a lost or stolen card in a timely manner. - 6.
 The following steps will be taken to address misuse/abuse/violations: - a.
 First Offense: Cardholder and supervisor will be notified verbally of the violation. - b.
 Second Offense: Cardholder will receive written notice of violation through his or her supervisor. - c.
 Third Offense: Purchasing Card privilege will be revoked and additional disciplinary action may be taken by the department.